 For God to record our names in the Book of Life, we must repent of our sins, be baptized and become spiritually converted.
+(See more about the process of conversion in our booklet Change Your Life.)
 Water baptism symbolizes one’s lifelong commitment to follow God’s way of life (Acts 2:38).

 Jesus told His followers, “Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, because God the Father has set His seal on Him” (John 6:27).
 Why is it so important for us to do this?